imgix/imgix.js/docs/api.md

 <a name="imgix.URL#setParams"></a>
 ###URL.setParams(dict, doOverride)
-Set multiple params using using an object (e.g. {txt: "hello", txtclr: "f00"})
+Set multiple params using using an object (e.g. {txt: 'hello', txtclr: 'f00'})

 **Params**